loldenburg/gcp-workflows-demo/README.md

 ### Create a Secret Manager Secret "my_test_ftp"

-- Enable Secret Mgr API
+- Enable Secret Mgr API if not enabled yet.
 - Create a Secret called `my_test_ftp` in Secret Manager.
 - Secret Content: A JSON with the FTP credentials in the following syntax, example: